- Hits: 22243

 The International Department of the Boy Scouts of America is in the process of updating their database of Scouts and leaders who are interested in participating in International Scouting opportunities as a delegate of the Boy Scouts of America.
 Nomination forms are available for youth and leaders and the International Department requests that interested parties submit their recommendations as soon as possible so that the database can be updated so that scouts and leaders may be considered for upcoming events.
 Your international representatives are responsible for collecting and sending recommendations to the BSA’s international committee.

 Jamboree-on-the-Air and Jamboree-on-the-Internet will be held Oct.
-19 and 20, 2013.
+18-19, 2014.
 JOTA and JOTI are annual World Scouting events that provide an opportunity for Scouts to communicate with other Scouts from around the world!

 Through JOTA, Scouts use radio technology to talk with one another and share information that broadens their perspective on other cultures, on geography, and on the technology and hobby that provides the means for their communication.